richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 Selection of the LLC Board of Directors is defined in {{NOMCOM}}.

-The IETF Executive Director handles the daily tasks and management, and they are overseen by the LLC Board of Directors.
+The IETF Executive Director handles the daily tasks and management, and is overseen by the LLC Board of Directors.

 {{ISOCIETF, Section 6}} describes the legal relationship between the LLC and ISOC.